Why Women Kill: Development

 On September 24, 2018, it was announced that CBS All Access had given the production a straight-to-series order.
 The series was created by Marc Cherry who was also expected to executive produce alongside Brian Grazer, Francie Calfo, Michael Hanel, and Mindy Schultheis.
 Production companies involved with the series were slated to consist of Imagine Entertainment and CBS Television Studios.
 On December 10, 2018, it was reported that the series would receive $8.4 million in tax credits from the state of California.

 Cherry stated at the 2019 Television Critics Association that there will be "three deaths at the end of the series, and they will all be committed by women.
 But it's not necessarily the three women on this stage.
 The victims are not necessarily the men on this stage, and interesting enough, not one person will be killed because of infidelity.
 Infidelity is just the starting point for these journeys of self‑discovery."

 On October 16, 2019, the day before the season 1 finale, it was announced that the series was renewed for a second season that would focus on a new set of characters.
 Julie McNamara, CBS All Access' EVP of Original Content, stated that, "Under the creative direction of Marc Cherry and the incredible performances of the cast, the series has become one of our most streamed original series.
 We look forward to bringing fans even more of this wonderfully soapy dramedy in its second season and can't wait to see what themes Marc explores next."

 On November 11, 2020, it was reported that the second season had been suspended production after positive COVID-19 tests of production team members.
 On December 15, 2021, Paramount+ renewed the series for a third season.
-On July 1, 2022, the season was reported scrapped just before production was set to begin.
+On July 1, 2022, the third season was reported scrapped just before production was set to begin.